NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 block.
 These are all hypotheticals but I believe they're worth exploring.

+# Implementation

+The language will probably be implemented in Rust.
+This is mostly because I'm a fan of Rust and I believe the combination of algebraic data types, relatively fast code, limited but available mutability, and decent libraries is a good fit for a compiler.

+If WebAssembly evolves sufficiently such that the performance is close to native, I would consider bootstrapping the compiler with a subset of the language that compiles to fast WebAssembly.
+But a Rust compiler would probably be more than sufficient for quite a few years.

 # Conclusion

-If you've noticed, the previous two sections are essentially taking ideas from systems languages such as unsafety and hardware acceleration, and applying them to a browser based language.
+If you've noticed, the Type Safety and WebAssembly sections are essentially taking ideas from systems languages such as unsafety and hardware acceleration, and applying them to a browser based language.
 This is by design.
 Some of the most interesting programming languages work is being done at the systems level.
 All I wish is that these ideas make it into the browser.

 I've titled this post "The Next Browser Language", but I want to be clear, it's not a singular language.
 My hope is that there will be